 The mayor’s House is one of the oldest buildings in Gammelstad.
-Its position in the bourgeois district of the time and certain features of the main building indicate that it was erected no later than in the early 1700s.
+It's positioned in the old bourgeois quarters and certain features of the main building indicate that it was erected no later than in the early 1700s.

-The house acquired its name after two owners who were both mayors of Luleå New Town around 1800.
-The most recent of them, Södermark, the organist, was the ancestor of the present owning family.
-The family has run the estate for twelve generations.
+The house received its name after two late owners, who were both mayors of Luleå New Town around the year 1800.
+The most recent one, Södermark the organist, is an ancestor of the present family living there and the family has run the estate for twelve generations.